originphp/framework/README.md

 ## Features

 - ORM database with support for MySQL and PostgreSQL.
-- Caching that supports APCu, Redis, Memcache and File based cache
+- Caching that supports APCu, Redis, Memcache and File based cache.
 - Web Applications using MVC pattern
-- Console Applications
+- Console Applications and Commands
+- Caching concern which caches all the database results for your web application
-- Middleware
+- Middleware (Firewall,IDS,Throttle and Profiler)
 - Migrations - update your database using migrations
 - Code Generation and scaffolding
-- Integration Testing for Web and Console Applications
+- Integration Testing for Web Applications and Console Commands
 - Queue System for background jobs, with both Database and Redis engines
 - Form helper
 - Date,time,and number formating,validation and delocalization support